 Planning a Greece itinerary?
-Sounds like the perfect Mediterranean escape to me!
+It sounds like the perfect Mediterranean escape to me!

-This article features a Greece travel itinerary to suit every taste – from those who want to simply lounge around on the pristine beaches of idyllic islands, to those that prefer more adventure and exploration.
+This article features a Greece travel itinerary to suit every taste.
+There is something for you here, whether you want to simply lounge around on the pristine beaches of idyllic islands, or you are eager for adventure and exploration.

 Greece Itinerary Highlights